 This shows how important it is that your solicitor conducts the searches as soon as possible.
 Not all searches are needed.
 We, for example, told our solicitor not to bother with the flood risk survey.

 Because the location we were looking to buy in had a high flood risk, we did the search ourselves before we looked at a house to ensure it wasn’t in an area with flood risk.
-This is one way to keep the costs down, because each search the solicitor does costs money.
+This is one way to keep the costs down, because each search the solicitor does cost money.

 But be careful when deciding which searches not to do, as searches are basically your safety net to ensure you know everything there is to know about the property and the local area.